 Work Product: Complete major update to the MPO Long Range Plan with the focus of fully implementing required performance measures and targets and integrating a performance based planning process.
-Work Product: Amendments to the Long Range Plan (as necessary) Work Product: Expand project identification and development process consistent with other NH MPOs and NH DOT.
-Work Product: Revised and project selection process and criteria consistent with other NH MPOs and NH DOT.
+Work Product: Amendments to the Long Range Plan (as necessary) Work Product: Expand project development process consistent with other NH MPOs and NH DOT.
+Work Product: Continue project selection process and criteria consistent with other NH MPOs and NH DOT.
 Work Product: Development and maintenance of a transportation project database.
-Work Product: Updates to transportation related chapter(s) of the Regional Master Plan and related efforts (None expected during the 2018-2019 UPWP)